Teams lose control when approvals fall behind the workflow. A task that once required review can become a stream of recommendations no one challenges.

 Choose the first automation targets carefully.

-Not every workflow is right for early automation.
+Not every workflow is a good early automation target.
 The safest starting points are bounded, observable, and reversible.
 They create value without taking on excess authority.
 Volume and convenience do not make it safe.

-A review separates “worth automating” from “safe to automate now.”
+A review helps separate “worth automating” from “safe to automate now.”
 That distinction keeps teams from treating every repetitive task as safe to automate.

 What the review checks